biletnam/rails-theater/README.md

 Sales are used to see available seating and for sales data that management might want to see.

+Admins are people who would be maintaining the site and adjusting relations between showings, movies, and auditoriums.

 ## Security
 Admin logins need a protected password.
 I chose to use ActiveModel's has_secure_password because it is built into rails and there will probably be not many additional admin accounts to be created.